 For cases I and II, the difference in errors between different fourth order expressions are marginal.
-The two sixth order expressions exhibit much more improved behavior and have similar performance.
+The two sixth order expressions exhibit much more improved behavior and have similar accuracy.
 On the other hand, for cases III and IV where there is a high frequency oscillation, appreciable differences can be seen between different approximations.
-We find that our two fourth order expressions, Eqs. (\ref{eq:u3}) and (\ref{eq:u4-2}), show similar performance as the 4th order expression by Blanes {\it et al.} that uses simple integration scheme.\cite{blanes-bnm40} The 4th order expression with Gauss-Legendre quadrature by Blanes {\it et al.}\cite{blanes-bnm40} performs slightly better than the three expressions, but is worse than our 4th order expression with double commutator, Eq. (\ref{eq:u4-1}).
+We find that our two fourth order expressions, eqs \ref{eq:u3} and \ref{eq:u4-2}, show similar performance as the 4th order expression by Blanes {\it et al.} that uses simple integration scheme.\cite{blanes-bnm40} The 4th order expression with Gauss-Legendre quadrature by Blanes {\it et al.}\cite{blanes-bnm40} performs slightly better than the three expressions, but is worse than our 4th order expression with double commutator, eq \ref{eq:u4-1}.

-Among the fourth order expressions, the expression by Iserles {\it et al.},\cite{Iserles-ptmpes357} which is also based on Gauss-Legendre quadrature, shows the best performance.
-However, this is the most expensive among all the fourth order expressions since it involves evaluation at two mid points, while the evaluation at two end points of the time interval is necessary for actual evaluation of physical observables, and since it also involves evaluation of double commutators.
-On the other hand, our best 4th order expression, Eq. (\ref{eq:u4-1}), involves evaluation at only one mid point.
-Thus, Eq. (\ref{eq:u4-1}) can be considered as a good choice when considering both efficiency and accuracy.
-In terms of simplicity and efficiency, Eq. (\ref{eq:u3}) seems to be the best choice.
-It is interesting to note that the performance of this expression is comparable to that of Eq. (\ref{eq:u4-2}), which is based on a higher order ME.
+Among the fourth order expressions, the one by Iserles {\it et al.},\cite{Iserles-ptmpes357} which is also based on Gauss-Legendre quadrature, shows the best accuracy.
+However, this is the second most expensive among all the fourth order expressions since it involves evaluation at two mid points, while the evaluation at two end points of the time interval is necessary for actual evaluation of physical observables, and since it also involves evaluation of double commutators (which is reflected in the longer times in Table \ref{table:run_times}).
+On the other hand, our best 4th order expression, eq \ref{eq:u4-1}, involves evaluation at only one mid point.
+Thus, eq \ref{eq:u4-1} can be considered as a good choice when considering both efficiency and accuracy.
+In terms of simplicity and efficiency, eq \ref{eq:u3} seems to be the best choice.
+It is interesting to note that the performance of this expression is comparable (or better than, as in the case II) to that of eq \ref{eq:u4-2}, which is based on a higher order interpolating polynomial for $M_2$.